maijapersson/applied_bioinformatics/README.md

 > zcat DATA_PATH/FILE.gz | head -n INT | python createDict.py --samples FILE1.tex --references FILE2.tex | python removeOutliers.py | python hmm.py | python postProces.py

 Where FILE1.tex and FILE2.tex have the index of the samples and references on each row.
+These .py files can be found in the folder ./HMMlearn with examples of FILE1.tex and FILE2.tex.

 **EXAMPLE:**

 > zcat DATA_PATH/PA_chr01.depth.gz | head -n 1000000 | python createDict.py --sample sample.tex --reference reference.tex | python removeOutliers.py | python hmm.py | python postProces.py

 **OUTPUTs:**

-Outputs a .bed files with deletions for each reference and sample.
+Outputs a .bed file with deletions for each reference and sample.
+A plot with deletions and coverage can be generated as well.